Quantum-Inspired Ising Machines for Quantum Chemistry Calculations: Results

-Annealer-based approaches (XBK/QCC) executed on D-Wave yield faster single-evaluation times in the 1-9 seconds \ cite {Teplukhin2021}; however, they include several computationally expensive components, such as quadratization, embedding, and multiple qbsolv \cite{qbsolv} subcalls (qbsolv is a Python library utilized as a decomposition solver), and both classical and quantum contributions scale rapidly with system size.
+Annealer-based approaches (XBK/QCC) executed on D-Wave yield faster single-evaluation times in the 1-9 seconds \cite{Copenhaver2021, Teplukhin2021}.
+However, they include several computationally expensive components, such as quadratization, embedding, and multiple qbsolv \cite{qbsolv} subcalls (qbsolv is a Python library utilized as a decomposition solver), and both classical and quantum contributions scale rapidly with system size.
+The estimated runtime corresponds to the end-to-end wall-clock time on the D-Wave quantum annealer, including fixed programming overhead and per-shot readout overhead.
+The actual quantum annealing time per run is on the order of microseconds and contributes only a negligible fraction to the total runtime.

 By contrast, the quantum-inspired Ising-machine simulations proposed in this work, achieve short wall-clock times per energy evaluation, $1-3$ s on GPUs.
-In particular, total potential energy computation for H$_{2}$ required only $1.2$ s per bond-length parameter $r$ (Fig. \ref{fig:3}), while for H$_{2}$O the simulator required $2.5$ s per parameter $r$ (Fig. \ref{fig:4}).
+In particular, total potential energy computation for H$_{2}$ required only $1.2$ s per bond-length parameter $r$ (Fig. \ref{fig:3}), while for H$_{2}$O the simulator required $2.4$ s per parameter $r$ (Fig. \ref{fig:4}).
 Crucially, this highlights a distinct practical advantage of the GPU-based Ising approach by bypassing the queueing latencies and programming overheads inherent to current cloud-based QPUs; we achieve superior computational throughput and immediate scalability.

 We note two important caveats in benchmark studies.
 First, the reported simulator timings reflect only the algorithmic core and therefore exclude QPU programming latencies that would increase real-device TTS.
 Another problem is the observed scaling behavior may differ for larger molecular systems, where quadratization, embedding overhead, or multiple qbsolv subcalls become dominant and time-consuming.